 - Active partners should own the firm;

 - Members of the firm should be professionals with the training and motivation to do outstanding career work;

-- Engagements should only be taken when the value to the the client exceeds the fee to the firm.
+- Engagements should only be taken when the value to the client exceeds the fee to the firm.

 McKinsey’s last tenet, especially, struck a chord with me.
 I could not let us take on the project knowing the proposed solution was not in the best long-term interests of the client.
-So I explained our position, re-stated where and why we thought the client was mistaken, and walked away – wishing them well and letting them know that we would love to help them if they ever changed their minds.
+So I explained our position, re-stated where and why we thought they were mistaken, and walked away – wishing them well and letting them know that we would love to help them if they ever changed their minds.

 Firing Your Worst Clients To Focus On Your Best Clients

 It’s a tough thing to do.
 Some people, such as my bank manager or accountant, would go further and say it’s a foolish thing to do.
 But I’ve seen this movie before.

 Working on the project would become a pain.
 We wouldn’t be able to put the 100% we put into everything we do, knowing that everything would have to be torn down sooner or later.
 To me, this alone is tantamount to cheating a client.